Situation – Deadline Change

-A project manager is working on a single large project for a year.
-She received a call from her project’s sponsor.
+Eva is a project manager who has been working on a single large project for a year.
+She received a call from her project’s sponsor Jonathan.
 The two of them have a good business relationship.
-The project manager is exactly 2 months away from the project’s hard deadline and her project’s sponsor wants the deadline bumped up by 3 weeks.
+They are exactly 2 months away from the project’s hard deadline and Jonathan wants the deadline bumped up by 3 weeks.

 He says it is due to an unforeseen market change and it is critical – so much so that the project will be worthless if it is not received by the new deadline.
-The project manager knows that meeting this new deadline will be particularly challenging due to some personal vacations and training plans that her project team members already have planned during this timeframe.
-What does the project manager do in this situation?
+Eva knows that meeting this new deadline will be particularly challenging due to some personal vacations and training plans that her project team members already have planned during this timeframe.
+What should she do in this situation?

 What Project Management Tools & Techniques Should be Used?